kagla-finance/kagla-contract/contracts/testing/README.md

-# KaglaBase-contract/contracts/testing
+# kagla-contract/contracts/testing

 Contracts used exclusively for testing.
-These are not considered part of KaglaBase and so do not fall under the KaglaBase [license](../../LICENSE).
+These are not considered part of Kagla and so do not fall under the Kagla [license](../../LICENSE).

 ## Contracts